 6. Are Annuities subject to any government guarantees?
 There are state guaranty associations that provide some safety net coverage.
 The level of that coverage varies on a state by state basis.
 To learn more, visit NOLHGA.
 Annuities are not guaranteed by the FDIC or other Federal agencies.

 7. What commission does ALEX.fyi receive when I purchase from you?
 All prices provided to you already incorporate commission.
 We do not charge any additional fees for the purchase of an annuity.
 We deliberately focus on products that have much lower embedded commissions and we deal directly with our insurance partners.
-We typically earn 3-4% commission and we are committed to disclosing our economics.
+We typically earn less than 4% commission and we are committed to disclosing our economics.
 By contrast, complex annuities can have total distribution costs as high as 8-12%, comprised of agent commissions, special sales incentives, and fees to other middlemen that stand between the consumer and the Life Insurance Company.
 Importantly, these commissions and fees are rarely disclosed to consumers.

 8. How much of my nest egg should I devote to purchasing an annuity?
 The long answer is this: we recommend that you carefully consider all of your predictable expenses in retirement and compare them against your sources of guaranteed income, such as Social Security and a defined benefit pension.
 You might want to consider an annuity to fill in the gap.
 The short answer is less than you might think.
 Our general view at ALEX.fyi is that you should allocate less than a third of your retirement assets to an income annuity purchase.